Understanding Legal Requirements for Employers and Employees under Workers Compensation

 - Death benefits

-Benefits Of Medical Care under Workers’ Compensation in Los Angeles, California
+Benefits Of Medical Care under Workers Compensation in California

 Under California law, workers are entitled to medical treatment for injuries or illnesses received on the job.
 Medical care may include hospitalization, physician visits, diagnostic and other lab procedures, medical equipment, prescription medications, and travel expenses for medical appointments.